wp-plugins/quick-featured-images/README.txt

 With that column you can get a **quick overview about all used images**.
 You can also see posts with no featured image at a glance.

 Under **'Featured Images'** &gt; **'Image Columns'** you can switch on and off the additional image column for every single post type, even custom post types if they support thumbnails.

+= Languages =

+The user interface is available in

+* English
+* Spanish (Español), kindly drawn up by Andrew Kurtis from [www.webhostinghub.com](http://www.webhostinghub.com/)
+* German (Deutsch)

+Further translations are welcome.
+If you want to give in your translation please leave a notice in the [plugin's support forum](https://wordpress.org/support/plugin/quick-featured-images).

 = Your idea to improve the plugin is welcome =